Worship, Prayer, and Fellowship

 Chapel and Community Meals

 Chapel is both a time for learning and modeling quality worship and for refreshing the spirit.
 Weekly chapels are held on Wednesdays at 11:30 a.m. during the fall and spring semesters.
-Each service is followed by a community meal.
-A freewill offering, suggested donation of $4 per person, is taken to help cover costs.
+At least once per month, the service is followed by a community meal.
+A freewill offering, suggested donation of $4 per person, is taken to help cover costs of the meal.